Liangsanzhu/AlignCVC/README.md

     ```

 ## 💬 Contact:
-If you have any problem, please feel free to contact me at liuyuanliusu@gmail.com
+If you have any problem, please feel free to contact me at xinyue.liang@connect.polyu.hk
 ### Citations
 If our code helps your research or work, please consider citing our paper.
 The following are BibTeX references: